ms-iraji/RCRWBSGAN/README.md

 ## Authors

-- Mohammad Saber Iraji
+- Mohammad Saber Iraji (Corresponding author:iraji.ms@pnu.ac.ir)
-- Jafar Tanha (Corresponding author: tanha@tabrizu.ac.ir, jafar.tanha.pnu@gmail.com)
-- Mohammad-Ali Balafar
-- Mohammad-Reza Feizi-Derakhshi

-This work was conducted by researchers from the Department of Computer Engineering, Faculty of Electrical and Computer Engineering, University of Tabriz, Tabriz, Iran.
+This work was conducted by researchers from the Department of Computer Engineering and Information Technology , Payame Noor University (PNU) , Tehran , Iran.

 ## Abstract